ccprogrammer/easy-formz/README.md

 ## Using the EasyFormz Widget

-To integrate the dynamic form into your Flutter application, follow these steps:
+To integrate the package into your Flutter application, follow these steps:

 1. Add the `EasyFormz` widget to your widget tree: